Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Foods play a crucial role in stimulating collagen production, thanks to their richness in essential nutrients.

-Vitamin C, found in citrus fruits such as oranges and lemons, is essential for collagen synthesis, as it acts as an enzymatic cofactor in the conversion of amino acids.
+Vitamin C, found in citrus fruits like oranges and lemons, is essential for collagen synthesis, as it acts as an enzymatic cofactor in the conversion of amino acids.

-Finally, minerals such as zinc and copper, found in nuts and seeds, also play a key role in activating the enzymes involved in collagen production.
+Finally, minerals such as zinc and copper, found in nuts and seeds, also play a key role by activating enzymes involved in collagen production.

 Thus, a balanced and varied diet, including these nutrients, naturally promotes collagen synthesis, contributing to the health and beauty of the skin, hair, nails, and joints.

-Associating foods rich in collagen with those rich in vitamin C improves the absorption and effectiveness of collagen in the body.
+Combining collagen-rich foods with those rich in vitamin C improves the absorption and effectiveness of collagen in the body.
 For example, consuming bone broth with a spinach and citrus salad is an ideal combination.
 To learn more, check out our article on optimizing your collagen regimen.

 IV.
 Collagen-based dietary supplements